 A Wrongful Death claim refers to a claim for damages where someone’s death was caused by the negligent or intentional actions of another person or entity.
+A wrongful death is an extension of personal injury law.
 The wrongful death statute in Washington defines wrongful death as the “death of a person caused by the wrongful act, neglect, or default of another.”

 For example, wrongful death claims may result from a death caused by any of the following: